PSingh-Unipd/ionic-tmdb-app/README.md

 ```
 ionic serve
 ```
-Note: this application is optimized for mobile device only, so use developer tools/mobile device when testing this application on your browser.
-When you have your API key, just add it on the file src/app/common/base.service.ts for correct working of the application.
+Note: this application is optimized for mobile devices only, so use developer tools->mobile device when testing this application on your browser.
+When you have your API key, just add it on the file src/app/common/providers/base.service.ts

 ### Build
 ```
 ionic cordova build android --prod --release